Abstract Gringo: Simplifying

 When a rule contains aggregate atoms, we can sometimes simplify the implications~(\ref{agdef}) in the corresponding infinitary formula using the theorems on monotone and anti-monotone aggregates from \citeANP{har14a} \citeyear[Section~6.1]{har14a}.
 The monotonicity or non-monotonicity of an aggregate atom~(\ref{ag1}) can sometimes be established simply by looking at its aggregate name~$\alpha$ and its relation symbol~$\prec$.
 If~$\alpha$ is one of the symbols {\it count}, {\it sum+}, {\it max}, then~(\ref{ag1}) is monotone when~$\prec$ is $<$ or $\leq$, and anti-monotone when~$\prec$ is $>$ or $\geq$.
 It is the other way around if~$\alpha$ is {\it min}.

-Our semantics of aggregates is somewhat different from that adopted by \citeANP{har14a} \citeyear[Section~3.5]{har14a}, as explained in Footnote~\ref{ft3} (and also in view of the difference in the treatment of variables discussed in Footnote~\ref{ft2}).
+Our semantics of aggregates is somewhat different from that adopted by \citeANP{har14a} \citeyear[Section~3.5]{har14a}, as explained in Footnote~\ref{ft3} (and also in view of the difference in the treatment of variables discussed in Footnote~\ref{ft2}, and the modification to the definition of ``justifies'' explained in Footnote~\ref{ft3a}).
 Nevertheless, the statements and proofs of the two theorems mentioned above remain essentially the same in the framework of AG.
 The theorems show that the antecedent in (\ref{agdef}) can be dropped if $E$ is monotone, and that the consequent can be replaced by~$\bot$ if $E$ is anti-monotone.
 These simplifications produce strongly equivalent formulas.